ryanbeales/chromabro/README.md

 - Push tags to origin `git push --tags origin`
 - Build will run and create a draft release.

+# Attribution
+App icon base by https://twemoji.twitter.com/, background was modified to green.
+Link to licence https://creativecommons.org/licenses/by/4.0/

 # References:

 ## External Libraries